 A graduate of Swarthmore College with a B.A. in English literature and a teaching certificate in secondary English, I went on to pursue a Masters in Counseling and Human Relations from Villanova University.
-My therapeutic work is informed by my long career in education during which I have spent nearly two and a half decades forging connections with and considering the strengths and needs of teens—both those who are struggling and those who are flourishing.
-Outside of Waypoint, I currently serve as Chair of Upper School Counseling and Wellness at Severn School in Severna Park, a position I’ve held since 2012.
-In that role, I work daily with teens to promote their mental and emotional health.
+My therapeutic work is informed by my long career in education during which I spent more than two and a half decades forging connections with and considering the strengths and needs of teens—both those who are struggling and those who are flourishing.
+Outside of Waypoint, I served as Chair of Upper School Counseling and Wellness at Severn School in Severna Park, from 2012 to 2023.
+In that role, I worked daily with teens to promote their mental and emotional health.
 As a career educator, I hold a vast knowledge of the developmental needs of adolescents and was recognized in 2018 as one of Anne Arundel County’s Outstanding Teachers by What’s Up Annapolis?
 Magazine.
 I have created and implemented numerous programs for teens on a wide range of issues that include leadership training, conflict resolution, anxiety/stress management, study habits, healthy relationships, responsible use of technology, drug and alcohol prevention, and sexuality education.
 I am able to integrate my knowledge of these topics, my clinical expertise, and my understanding of the current landscape in which teens are growing up into my work with adolescents.

 Life Outside the Office